yysun/apprun/README.md

 ## Architecture Concept

-Application logic is broken down into three separated parts in the AppRun architecture.
+Application logic is broken down into three separate parts in the AppRun architecture.

 * State (a.k.a.
 Model) — the state of your application
 * View — a function to display the state